 If an EDMG STA receives a DMG Beacon or SSW frame from an EDMG STA with the Unsolicited RSS Enabled subfield equal to 1, the STA may process the received DMG Beacon or SSW frames as a responder even if the A-BFT is not present for the case of a received DMG Beacon frame, or even if the STA’s MAC address does not match the RA field for the case of a received SSW frame.
 The STA may then perform an RSS with the initiator in response to the received SSW frames in a subsequent TXOP or SP.
 This is known as an unsolicited RSS.

+If an EDMG STA received a DMG Beacon or SSW frame with the Unsolicited RSS Enabled subfield equal to 1 and, if an unsolicited RSS is performed, the EDMG STA shall complete the unsolicited RSS within the same beacon interval in which the DMG Beacon or SSW frame was received.